Full arch fixed prosthetics for less than you've heard!

 What's the difference between dental crowns and bridges?

 Dental crowns and bridges serve different purposes at our Bastrop practice.
-A crown is a cap that covers a single damaged or weakened tooth, restoring its strength, shape, and appearance.
-Crowns are ideal for teeth with large fillings, after root canal treatment, or when a tooth is severely worn or cracked.
-A bridge, however, replaces one or more missing teeth by attaching artificial teeth to crowns placed on the surrounding healthy teeth.
-Bridges literally “bridge” the gap left by missing teeth.
-While crowns restore existing teeth, bridges replace missing teeth.
-Both procedures can be completed at Spring Street Dental in Bastrop with high-quality materials and expert craftsmanship.
+A crown is a tooth-shaped cap that covers a single damaged or weakened tooth, restoring its strength, shape, and appearance.
+Crowns are ideal for teeth with large fillings, after root canal treatment, when a tooth is severely worn or cracked, or to cover dental implants.
+A bridge replaces one or more missing teeth by attaching artificial teeth (called pontics) to crowns placed on the surrounding healthy teeth.
+Bridges literally “bridge” the gap left by missing teeth and are permanently cemented in place, unlike removable dentures.
+While crowns restore existing damaged teeth, bridges replace missing teeth and prevent adjacent teeth from shifting out of position.
+Both procedures can be completed at Spring St. Dental in Bastrop with high-quality materials using our advanced CEREC technology.

 How long do dental crowns and bridges last?

-With proper care, dental crowns and bridges from our Bastrop practice typically last 10-20 years or longer.
+With proper care, dental crowns from our Bastrop practice typically last 5-8 years, though many patients enjoy much longer lifespans—some crowns last 15-20 years or more.
+Bridges generally last 10-15 years depending on oral hygiene and the health of supporting teeth.
 Porcelain and zirconia crowns often last 15-20 years, while metal crowns can last over 20 years.
-Bridges generally last 10-15 years, depending on oral hygiene and the health of supporting teeth.
 Factors affecting longevity include teeth grinding, oral hygiene habits, regular dental checkups, and avoiding hard foods like ice or hard candy.
-At Spring Street Dental, we provide detailed care instructions and recommend protective night guards for patients who grind their teeth.
-Regular cleanings and checkups at our Bastrop office help ensure your crowns and bridges last as long as possible.
+At Spring St. Dental, we provide detailed care instructions and recommend protective nightguards for patients who grind their teeth.
+To maximize your restoration’s lifespan, brush twice daily with fluoride toothpaste, floss daily around the crown or bridge, visit our Bastrop office every six months for professional cleanings, and avoid using your teeth as tools.

 Ready to schedule your appointment?